 Sandy is the President of the Metcalf Foundation, a leading private Toronto-based foundation focused on sustainability, creativity and social justice.
 Sandy has a background in law and mediation and has worked as a consultant and advisor in the private, public and not-for-profit sectors.
 As a volunteer Sandy has served on numerous boards and committees and was the founding Chair of the Friends of the Greenbelt Foundation.

-Rob Djurfeldt is the Managing Director, Head of ScotiaMcLeod.
-Previously, he managed Scotiabank’s brokerage operations in Mexico.
+Rob Djurfeldt is the Managing Director of Wellington-Altus Private Wealth.
+Previously Rob was Group Head of ScotiaMcLeod.
 He has lived in several South American countries and shares our passion for the welfare of children in those countries.
-Rob and his sons have visited our projects in Peru in each of the past three years.
+Rob and his children have visited our projects in Peru and Bolivia four times!